LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 https://github.com/LogtalkDotOrg/logtalk3/blob/master/tools/lgtunit/NOTES.md

-Please note that portability is a main Logtalk feature.
-As a general rule, new code should depend only on standard or de factor standard features available from the supported backend Prolog systems.
+Please note that **portability** is a main Logtalk feature.
+As a general rule, new code should depend only on standard or de facto standard features available from the supported backend Prolog systems.
 But contributions that enhance the integration with a particular backend Prolog system are also sought as long they don't break support for other systems.